 - 1 cup coarsely chopped pecans, toasted

-- 1. Line an 8x8-in. square pan with foil; grease foil with 2 teaspoons butter.
+- 1. Line an 8x8-in. pan with foil; grease foil with 1 teaspoon butter.

-- 2. In a large heavy saucepan, combine butter, sugars, cream and salt.
+- 2. In a large heavy saucepan, combine remaining butter, granulated and brown sugars, cream and salt.
 Bring to a rapid boil over medium heat, stirring constantly.
 Cook, without stirring, until a candy thermometer reads 234° (soft-ball stage).
 Remove from heat.
 Add vanilla to pan (do not stir).

 1 serving (2 pieces) equals 116 calories, 7 g fat (3 g saturated fat), 13 mg cholesterol, 41 mg sodium, 15 g carbohydrate, trace fiber, trace protein.